jakubmr/sorting/README.md

 # sorting

-#Coding different types of sorting
+# Coding different types of sorting

-#Measuring time and comparing to each other
+# Measuring time and comparing to each other

+# QS and aShape list problem